Welcome to our school ELSA page.

-At Hinton St George Primary we are fortunate to have a qualified ELSA.
+At Hinton St George Primary we are fortunate to have two qualified ELSAs.

-Mrs Blunn has been trained by Educational Psychologist to plan and deliver programs of support to children who are experiencing additional emotional needs.
+Mrs Blunn and Mrs Fox have been trained by the Educational Psychologist Team to plan and deliver programs of support to children who are experiencing additional emotional needs.

 What can ELSA’s help with?